-Colouration of fish is probably the most important factor for attraction.
+The idea about the quality of an ornamental fish may vary from person to person and as such the same species of fish, which has liked by someone, may not attract the others.
+Since the criteria to designate a fish species to be ornamental are a matter of controversy, it is not surprising to have divergent views among the workers as far attraction.
 Colouration is an adaptive behaviour, which is either for concealment or for advertisement.
 Living organism has a tendency to match their body colouration with the surrounding environment so that they cannot be easily detected.
-Thus, the highly weed infested beels are excellent habitat for many colourful aquarium fishes [13].
-Das and Biswas [14] reported 70 species of ornamental fishes from the beels of upper Assam, most of which have considerable commercial value in the domestic as well as overseas market.
-The most potential ornamental fishes commonly found in such beels are Trichogaster spp., Botia spp., Channa spp., Lepidocephalichthys spp., Badis pp., Nandus nandus, Amblypharyngodon mola and Puntius spp.
-Majority of the catch recorded from the closed beels being a part of the resident fauna, mostly dominated by the colourful murrels (Channa spp.) and other air breathing forms which can withstand high water temperature, low oxygen level and highly turbid water.
-Like the beels, a variety of microhabitats are found in the fast flowing streams of Arunachal Pradesh and Nagaland and these distinctive habitats harbour qualitatively rich fauna.
-The small size, bizarre shape and colouration pattern make the hill stream fishes as good aquarium species.
-Acanthopthalmus pangia, Balitora brucei, Barilius spp., B. tileo, Batasio tengana, Danio spp, Devario spp., Erethistes pussilus, Garra spp.
+Thus, the highly weed are excellent habitat for many colourful aquarium beels infested fishes [13].
+Das and Biswas [14] reported 70 species of ornamental of upper Assam, most of which have beels fishes from the considerable commercial value in the domestic as well as overseas market.
+The most potential ornamental fishes commonly found in spp.,Botia spp., Trichogaster Channa arebeels such Nandus nandus pp.,Badis spp.,Lepidocephalichthys spp., spp.
+Majority of the catch Puntius and Amblypharyngodon mola, being a part of the resident fauna, beels recorded from the closed spp.) and other Channa mostly dominated by the colourful murrels ( air breathing forms which can withstand high water temperature, low , a variety of beelsoxygen level and highly turbid water.
+Like the microhabitats are found in the fast flowing streams of Arunachal Pradesh and Nagaland and these distinctive habitats harbour qualitatively rich fauna.
+The small size, bizarre shape and colouration pattern make the hill stream fishes as good aquarium Acanthopthalmus pangia, Balitora brucei, Barilius spp., B. species. tileo, Batasio tengana, Danio spp, Devario spp., Erethistes pussilus, Garra spp.